-The Council is committed to making further investments in private equity funds.
-The total value of commitments outstanding at 31 March 2018 was £0.2m (£0.2m at 31 March 2017).
+The Fund is winding down its investments in private equity funds and as at 31 March 2019 there were no further commitments outstanding (£0.2m at 31 March 2018).

 NOTE 22 - ADDITIONAL VOLUNTARY CONTRIBUTIONS

 The Pension Fund's Additional Voluntary Contributions (AVC) provider is currently Standard Life.